-FMT_MTD.1.1/The TSF shall restrict the ability to create the Active Authentication PrivateAAPKKey to the Terminal.
+FMT_MTD.1.1/The TSF shall restrict the ability to load or create the Active AuthenticationAAPKPrivate Key to the Personalization Agent.

-Application note: The verb "create" means here that the Terminal (after successful authentication of the Personalization Agent) is requesting the creation of the Active Authentication Key on the TOE and is requesting the secure generation of the Active Authentication Private Key by the TOE itself.
-See the instantiation of the component FCS_CKM.1 as SFR for this key generation.
+Application note: Two operations are selected here and may be used by the successfully authenticated Personalization Agent if he is willing to include the optional Active Authentication Key in the MRTD.
+The verb "load" means here that the Active Authentication Private Key is generated securely outside the TOE and written into the TOE memory.
+The verb "create" means here that the Personalization Agent is requesting the creation of the Active Authentication Key on the TOE and is requesting its secure generation by the TOE itself.
+See the instantiation of the component FCS_CKM.1/PK as SFR for this key generation.